onflow/flow-go/engine/access/rest/README.md

 - `middleware`: The common [middlewares](https://github.com/gorilla/mux#middleware) that all request pass through.
 - `models`: The generated models using openapi generators and implementation of model builders.
 - `request`: Implementation of API requests that provide validation for input data and build request models.
-- `routes`: The common HTTP handlers for all the requests.
+- `routes`: The common HTTP handlers for all the requests, tests for each request.
-- `api`: The server API interface for REST service.
 - `apiproxy`: Implementation of proxy backend handler which includes the local backend and forwards the methods which can't be handled locally to an upstream using gRPC API.
-- `tests`: Test for each request.

 ## Request lifecycle